 Read more: How to Shoot in Manual Mode

 I need to be honest.
-Silhouette photos may look tricky and complex to capture.
+Silhouette photography may look tricky and complex to capture.
 But they are not.
 Trust me.
 Follow a few simple tips, practice a little, and before you know it, you will be addicted to capturing silhouettes.
 I promise.

 Read more: 7 Tips to Take a Sharp Photo

-3. Your subject should be isolated.
+3. Remember, your subject should be isolated.

 If there is more than one person in the picture, make sure they have a little space between them.
 Also, if there is anything in the background that is blocking the light or taking attention off of your subject, move your subject to a more open area to keep the subject recognizable.